Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

   - Type: `boolean`
   - Constraints: none

-### 2.4 Anti Aliasing
+### 2.4 Anti-aliasing

 #### 2.4.1 General

-- Anti aliasing is an effect that smoothes out jagged edges.
+- Anti-aliasing is an effect that smoothes out jagged edges.
 - FXAA is the technique used for this effect.

 #### 2.4.2 Properties

-- **Enabled**: the anti aliasing effect is enabled
+- **Enabled**: the anti-aliasing effect is enabled
   - Type: `boolean`
   - Constraints: none